the1lab/1lab/src/Cat/Diagram/Coproduct/Indexed.lagda.md

 ## As colimits

-Similarly to the product case, when $I$ is a groupoid, indexed coproducts correspond to discrete diagrams of shape $I$.
+Similarly to the product case, when $I$ is a groupoid, indexed coproducts correspond to colimits of discrete diagrams of shape $I$.

 ```agda
 module _ {I : Type ℓ'} (i-is-grpd : is-groupoid I) (F : I → C.Ob) where